Blog Contact Discover Vault →

 How AI classifies documents — a live demo

 Pick a sample document.
-The demo shows which metadata an AI extracts in seconds — type, department, confidentiality, and relevant tags.
+The demo shows which metadata an AI extracts in seconds — type, department, confidentiality, relevant tags.

 ← Select a document to see AI classification